jarnaldich/jarnaldich.github.com/_posts/2011-12-26-rops-planning.markdown

 ---

-In my [previous post](/2011/12/23/scheme-as-a-rite-of-passage.html), I stated I was going to build yet another toy scheme implementation.
+In my [previous post](/2011/12/23/scheme-as-a-rite-of-passage.html), I stated I was going to build yet another toy Scheme implementation.
 Despite I still do not know every detail of it yet, I do have a general idea of where I want to go, so I will try to sketch and motivate my plan in this post.
 These are the main points: